Van Wilder: The Rise of Taj

-National Lampoon's Van Wilder: The Rise of Taj (credited as National Lampoon's Van Wilder 2: The Rise of Taj in the film) is a 2006 sequel to the 2002 comedy National Lampoon's Van Wilder starring Kal Penn.
+National Lampoon's Van Wilder: The Rise of Taj (credited as National Lampoon's Van Wilder 2: The Rise of Taj in the film) is a 2006 American comedy film and the sequel to the 2002 comedy Van Wilder.
+The film stars Kal Penn.
 Despite the film's title, Ryan Reynolds does not reprise the role of Van Wilder, and the character is absent from the film.

 Plot

 Taj Badalandabad, the personal assistant to local hero Van Wilder, has just graduated Coolidge College and is now on his way to England's Camford University.
 Following in the footsteps of his father — he plans not only to obtain a degree, but also to become a member of the exclusive campus Fraternal Guild, the Fox and Hounds.
-There Taj hopes he to become the next generation of Badalandabads to be aptly nicknamed the "Sultan of Snatch".
+There Taj hopes to become the next generation of Badalandabads to be aptly nicknamed the "Sultan of Snatch".

 However, when Taj arrives at Camford, he is told by Pip Everett, the Earl of Grey, the arrogant leader of the Fox and Hounds, that there had been a mistake and he has actually not been accepted into the Fraternal Guild.
 Heartbroken, Taj, with his faithful bulldog Ballzac in tow, instead takes the only housing opening available on campus and becomes the "Head of House" for a group of student misfits — Sadie, a gorgeous but foul-mouthed Cockney girl; Seamus, an English-hating Irishman; Gethin, a nerd; and Simon, a kid who rarely talks.

 With this band of misfits, Taj considers what Van Wilder would do in the same situation, and in classic "Van" fashion he takes on the challenge to turn the house around.
-At the campus Society Inaugural Ball, Taj announces to the pompous crowd that he and his housemates are starting their own exclusive society — the Cock and Bulls.
+At the campus Society Inaugural Ball, he announces to the pompous crowd that he and his housemates are starting their own exclusive society — the Cock and Bulls.
 In addition, they declare that they will compete in the venerable Hastings Cup, a series of campus academic events and athletic competitions.

 Also, as part of his duties, Taj finds out that he will be a history teacher to his new friends and that his teaching supervisor will be Charlotte Higginson, an English beauty who just happens to be dating Pip Everett.
-Taj is instantly attracted to her.
+He is instantly attracted to her.

 Taj and Charlotte clash over his unconventional teaching methods until she points out that his new friends are in danger of flunking out of school because their grades are so low.
-Taj takes Charlotte's challenge to heart and starts turning them around — their grades as well as their self-esteem.
+He takes Charlotte's challenge to heart and starts turning them around — their grades as well as their self-esteem.